 Shipping Dangerous Cargo

 Shipping dangerous goods is a very tricky business.
-This is why to avoid complications or problems while categorizing the aspect and level of danger; there is a set of classification for dangerous goods.
-There are nine clauses in which the dangerous goods are classified.
-The dangerous goods labels and dangerous goods certificate for the cargo are issued as per the nine clauses which are explained as follows:
+This is why, to avoid complications or problems while categorising the aspect and level of danger, there is a set of classifications for dangerous goods.
+There are nine clauses in which dangerous goods are classified.
+The dangerous goods labels and dangerous goods certificate for the cargo are issued as per the nine clauses, which are explained as follows:

-- Classification 1 is for explosives.
-The same classification has six sub-divisions for materials which pose a high explosive risk, low explosive risk, to name a few
+• Classification 1 is for explosives.
+The same classification has six subdivisions for materials that pose a high explosive risk and those that pose a low explosive risk, like aerosols and fireworks.

-- Classification 2 is for gases.
-This clause has three sub-categories that talk about gases that are highly inflammable, that are not inflammable and gases that neither inflammable nor toxic
+• Classification 2 is for gases.
+This clause has three sub-categories about highly flammable gases that are not inflammable and gases that are neither flammable nor toxic.

-- Classification 3 is for liquids and has no sub-divisions
+• Classification 3 is for flammable liquids and has no sub-divisions

-- Classification 4 is for solids.
-There are three sub-categories that deal with highly combustible solids, self-reactive solids and solids that when interact with water could emit toxic gases
+• Classification 4 is for volatile solids.
+Three sub-categories deal with highly combustible solids, self-reactive solids and solids that, when interacting with water, could emit toxic gases

-- Classification 5 is for substances that have the chances of oxidisation
+• Classification 5 is for substances that have the chance of oxidisation, like portable tanks

-- Classification 6 is for all kinds of substances that are toxic and that could prove to be infective
+• Classification 6 is for all kinds of harmful substances, infectious substances or ones that could cause harm

-- Classification 7 is specifically for materials that are radioactive
+• Classification 7 is specifically for radioactive material

-- Classification 9 is for those substances that cannot be classified under any of the above heads but still are dangerous goods
+• Classification 9 is for those substances that cannot be classified under any of the above heads, i.e. miscellaneous dangerous substances, like internal combustion engines, dry ice, etc.

 Related Reading: Classification of Dangerous Goods